-The overall environmental risk associated with each licensed activity (level 1, 2 or 3) will be published on the EPA Public Register.
-This will provide the community with more information
+The overall environmental risk associated with each licensed activity (level 1, 2 or 3) is published on the EPA's Public Register.
+This provides the community with more information on the environmental risks, the performance of individual licensees and the EPA's regulatory activities.